 The absence of alternative funding options and the limitation of public financial resources for climate adaptation measures stays in contrast to the increasing threats and risks that climate change imposes on the country's coastal areas.
 Immediate interventions and impact are needed.
 The AF's support bridges current financial shortcomings and can prevent St. Kitts and Nevis from losing time against urgent climate change risks.
 In addition, the CARI-SKN project is focussing solely on public goods and services.
 In this context, the government of St. Kitts and Nevis is requesting 100% concessionality (grant funding) from the AF.
 The project will not yield any direct profit to the Government or other private/public entities.
 This AF grant will play an important role in creating an immediate impact on the ecosystem and livelihoods as well as setting up enabling structures that help embark on a national comprehensive Blue Economy and coastal zone management approach for the benefit of the people in St. Kitts and Nevis.
-While achieving immediate social and environmental benefits for the country, through a better protected coastline the CARI-SKN project enables economic benefits from an enhanced and more sustainable tourism and fishery sector in the medium to long-term.
+While achieving immediate social and environmental benefits from an enhanced and more sustainable tourism and fishery sector in the medium to long-term.

-VIII.
 Describe how the sustainability of the project/programme outcomes has been taken into account when designing the project/programme.